-Nature of cost sset at amortised (Note 14)

-Name of entity Relationship transactions 31-Dec-20 31-Dec-19

-₩'000 ₩'000

-Heirs Holdings Limited Controlled by person with Financial 863,244 -

-significant influence Asset
+Nature of Financial Asset at amortised cost (Note 14) Name of entity Relationship transactions 31-Dec-21 31- ₩'000 ₩'000 Heirs Holdings Limited Controlled by person with Financial - 863,244 significant influence Asset

-During the year, the Foundation entered an agreement with Heirs Holdings (A related party) to invest its excess funds at an agreed rate of 4% per anum for a period of one year.
+In 2020, the Foundation entered an agreement with Heirs Holdings (A related party) to invest its excess funds at an agreed rate of 4% per anum for a period of one year.
 The transactions represents a hold to collect financial investment.